Creighton University's Online Ministries

 This week we keep asking for the grace to celebrate his coming among us.
 Each of us can keep growing in a sense of freedom and joy over the gift we have been given to know God's love for us and presence with us more deeply.
 It is a week of gratitude.

-However, if our celebration of the days before Christmas and Christmas Day itself were busy or even difficult, then this can be a week of recovery and added time to let Our Lord come into our lives where we need him to come.
+However, if our celebration of the days before Christmas and Christmas Day itself were busy or even difficult, then this can be days of recovery and added time to let Our Lord come into our lives where we need him to come.

 Make use of the other resources we offer here, on the left side of this page, or on the site index.